Wednesday, October 15, 2025

 PRAYING FOR FAITH

-Introduction: In today's liturgy, we listen to various details about the necessity of having faith in our relationship with God, in our relationship with our neighbour and in our relationship with nature.
-When apostles ask Jesus to increase their faith, the Lord seems to say: "I'm glad you asked for an increase of faith.
+Introduction: In today's liturgy, we listen to various details about the necessity of having faith in our relationship with God, in our relationship with our neighbour, and in our relationship with nature.
+When the apostles ask Jesus to increase their faith, the Lord seems to say: "I'm glad you asked for an increase of faith.
 Because, if you had faith even the size of a tiny mustard seed, you would have power to command trees to be uprooted and transplanted into the sea."
-The Jerome Biblical commentary explains our Lord's words as an acknowledgement that faith is indeed a key factor in our lives, but also as a caution that it is the quality rather than the quantity of faith that need to be increased.
+The Jerome Biblical commentary explains our Lord's words as an acknowledgement that faith is indeed a key factor in our lives, but also as a caution that it is the quality rather than the quantity of faith that needs to be increased.

 First Reading: Habakkuk 1: 2 to 3 and 2: 2 to 4